 A: We will be conducting a mapping exercise over the next few months.
 The exercise will identify local provision of emotional well-being support across the whole CYP workforce, map the pathways and flow through the system, detail the thresholds and identify the data available at each point.
 The purpose of the mapping exercise is to ultimately create a better journey for children and young people.
 Young people want to receive help where they ask for it rather than being referred on.

-In six months it is hoped that there will be a vision for THRIVE across local areas, accelerator schools will be sharing best practice, the advice line may be widening the support offered to parents and the flow will improve in CAMHS pathways.
+In six months it is hoped that there will be a vision for the THRIVE Framework across local areas, accelerator schools will be sharing best practice, the advice line may be widening the support offered to parents and the flow will improve in CAMHS pathways.

 Q: Do you have any developments you would like highlighted to the Community of Practice?